RohanAlexander/telling_stories/README.md

 ### 25 July 2022:

 - Have default linted up to and including Chapter 8.
 Have also fixed all '' to "" for same.

+### Phrases

+Remove:

+- it is clear that

+Change:

+- one particular -> one
+- and also -> and
+- a large number of -> many
+- take advantage of -> use